Caribbean Court of Justice: Cost comparisons for litigants and states

-As a result, the JCPC has only really been accessible to either the very wealthy from the Caribbean or to certain inmates on death row who are able to secure pro bono legal service from British barristers.
+As a result, the JCPC has only really been accessible to either the very wealthy from the Commonwealth Caribbean or to certain inmates on death row who are able to secure pro bono legal service from British barristers.
 In the case of those nationals, such as Jamaicans, who also require visas in order to travel to the UK to pursue cases before the JCPC, there is the risk that the denial of the visa could negatively impact on the ability for their cases to be heard, thus further reducing potential accessibility (especially if the work load is not sufficient to justify the JCPC travelling to their jurisdiction instead).
 By contrast, the CCJ, in most cases, is a much less expensive option for litigants in all comparative costs (filing, airfare, accommodations, other expenses, etc.).
 As the CARICOM has successfully pushed for visa free access by CARICOM nationals (except Haitians for now) to other member states, no citizen of any country that currently has the JCPC as its final court would need to apply for and exhaust financial resources obtaining a visa to travel to the seat of the CCJ or to any other state where the CCJ may sit.
-And by virtue of distance, travel to the seat of the CCJ in Trinidad, is much cheaper than travel to the UK.
+And by virtue of distance, travel to the seat of the CCJ in Trinidad and Tobago, is much cheaper than travel to the UK.
 In fact physical travel to the seat of the CCJ itself in some cases is not necessary as the court itself (like the JCPC) is itinerant and (unlike the JCPC), the CCJ makes extensive use of electronic and teleconferencing facilities to reduce the cost to litigants.
 The CCJ has an e-filing system (which has been hailed as "impressive") that makes provision for all court filing to be carried out electronically specifically in order to reduce to the cost to litigants of filing documents with the court and to keep its commitment of access to justice for all.
 The CCJ also utilizes the system to conduct hearings electronically, making use of teleconferencing equipment installed in all contracting states.